-Stormwater runoff is generated when precipitation from rain and snow melt flows over land and does not absorb into the ground.
+Stormwater runoff occurs when precipitation from rain and snow meltsand does not absorb into the ground.
 As the runoff flows over the land or impervious surfaces (paved streets, parking lots, and building rooftops), it accumulates debris, chemicals, sediment, and other pollutants that could adversely affect water quality.
-Stockton’s stormwater is collected in catch basins and is transported, untreated, directly into our local rivers, creeks, and sloughs, and eventually the Delta.
-The primary method to control stormwater contaminants is the use of best management practices (BMPs), that stops contaminants from entering the system.
+Stockton’s stormwater is collected in catch basins and transported, untreated, directly into our local rivers, creeks, and sloughs, and eventually to the Delta.
+Best management practices (BMPs) is the primary method to stop contaminants from entering the system.

-Operators of construction sites that are one-acre or larger, including smaller sites that are part of a larger common plan of development are monitored under the State’s Construction General Permit.
+Operators of construction sites that are one-acre or larger, including smaller sites part of a larger common plan of development, are monitored under the State’s Construction General Permit.
 The Stormwater Program also requires specific control measures for post-construction runoff from new developments and redeveloped areas.

 The Stormwater Quality Control Criteria Plan (SWQCCP) provides development standards on these controls, including general site control measures, site-specific source control measures, and treatment control measures for the following:

-- Streets and roads with one acre or more of impervious area
+- streets and roads with one acre or more of impervious area, and

 The Stormwater Program works with local industries to prevent stormwater pollution with the following actions: